Wishlist Now

 Destructible Environment

 Buildings can be occupied and also destroyed.
-Trees are knocked over by vehicles and cruisers.
+Trees are knocked over by vehicles and behemoths.
 Explosions create craters which can be used as natural cover.
 Your actions change the landscape over the course of the battle.

 Ressource System